Samin-Yasar-CSE/Laptop-Price-Prediction-Model-/README.md

+Laptop Price Prediction Project (Beginner-Friendly)

 This is a beginner-friendly machine learning project that predicts the approximate price of a laptop based on its specifications.

 Dataset Source:
-The dataset was taken from Kaggle (laptop_price.csv).
+The dataset used in this project was taken from Kaggle and contains real-world laptop specifications and their prices.
+File name: laptop_price.csv.

-What this project does:
+🔍 What This Project Does:

-Takes laptop specifications (RAM, weight, CPU frequency, screen resolution, brand, etc.) as input.
+Takes laptop specifications (like RAM, weight, CPU frequency, screen resolution, brand, etc.) as input

-Predicts the estimated price of the laptop in Euros.
+Predicts an estimated price in Euros

-Shows a possible price range (±10%) to cover fluctuation.
+Displays a likely price range (±10%) to reflect market fluctuations

-Displays a few similar laptops from the dataset with their price and main features.
+Finds and shows similar laptops from the dataset, including their prices and major features

-Technologies and libraries used:
+🧰 Technologies and Libraries Used:

-pandas: for reading and cleaning the dataset
+pandas – to read and clean the dataset

+numpy – for numeric operations

-numpy: for numerical operations seaborn and matplotlib: for data visualization
+seaborn and matplotlib – to visualize data (e.g., heatmaps)

 scikit-learn:

-StandardScaler: for scaling features
+StandardScaler – to scale/normalize features

-train_test_split: to divide data into training and testing sets
+train_test_split – to divide data into training/testing sets

-RandomForestRegressor: to train the model for price prediction
+RandomForestRegressor – to train a regression model

-cosine_similarity: to find similar laptops
+cosine_similarity – to find similar laptops from the dataset

-How the code works (step-by-step):
+⚙️ How the Code Works (Step-by-Step):

-Load the dataset from Kaggle.
-Drop unnecessary columns and extract important info like screen width, height, CPU brand, frequency, etc.
+The dataset is loaded and cleaned.

+Unnecessary columns are dropped.

+Screen resolution is split into screen width and height.

+CPU and GPU brand information is extracted.

+Memory sizes (e.g., GB/TB) are converted to numerical MB values.

-Convert categorical features (like brand, type, OS) into numeric format using one-hot encoding.
+Categorical features (like brand, type, and OS) are converted into numeric format using one-hot encoding.

-Clean and convert RAM, memory size, and other fields into usable numeric values.
-Choose the top features that affect price based on correlation.
+The top features most correlated with price are selected.
-Split the data and train a Random Forest model.
-Use StandardScaler to normalize input features.

-Create a function that:
-Takes user input (RAM, weight, screen size, GPU, etc.)
-Predicts price based on the model
-Shows an estimated range
-Finds and prints a few similar laptops
+The dataset is split into training and testing sets.

+A RandomForestRegressor model is trained on the data.

+Input from the user is taken and scaled.

+The model predicts the price and shows the result.

+Cosine similarity is used to find 2–3 similar laptops from the dataset for reference.

-How to use:
+💻 How to Use:

-Upload the dataset file (laptop_price.csv).
+Upload the dataset file: laptop_price.csv

-Run all code cells in order (preferably in Google Colab or VS Code with Python).
+Run all the code cells in Google Colab (or your Python environment)

-Enter laptop specs when asked.
+Enter the specifications of a laptop when prompted (like RAM, screen size, etc.)

-The program will show you:
+The program will output:

 Estimated price

-Price range
+Likely price range

-A few similar laptops from the dataset
+A few similar laptops with their prices and key features

-Limitations:
+⚠️ Limitations:

-The model is trained on an old dataset and may not reflect real 2023 or 2024 market prices.
+The model is trained on old data (before 2020) — it may not reflect current 2023 or 2024 prices

-Sometimes the prediction might be very off (more than €500-€800 difference).
+Price predictions can be significantly off (sometimes by €500 or more)

-Model performance is average — it’s not a commercial-level estimator.
+Model performance is basic — not ready for real-world commercial use

-Accuracy depends a lot on how well the features match real-world models.
-Accuracy (honest estimate):
+Predictions work best for mid-range laptops — less accurate for very cheap or very premium devices

+📊 Accuracy (Honest Estimate):

-R² score: around 0.75 to 0.8 depending on random data split Works better for mid-range laptops than extreme budget or premium ones Price error can range from €100 to €800 in some cases
+R² Score: around 0.75 to 0.8, depending on random split

-Purpose:
-This is a learning project to practice data preprocessing, feature engineering, regression, and similarity matching.
+Typical prediction error: €100 to €800

+Best-case accuracy: reasonable estimates for average laptops with standard specs

+Worst-case: overestimations for low-end laptops or unusual combinations

+🎯 Purpose of the Project:

+This project was built for learning purposes only.
+It’s a good introduction to:

+Data preprocessing

+Feature engineering

+Regression modeling

+Finding similar entries using cosine similarity

-Even though some parts were copied or inspired by tutorials, this still helps you understand how machine learning pipelines work in real scenarios
+Even though parts of the code were adapted or copied from tutorials, the final project helps in understanding how end-to-end ML pipelines work in real life.